paulsnyk/devsecops-workshop/content/30_Partner-Setup/_index.md

 ### Next Section: Running with Snyk
-Great, you have created and safely stored your newly created Snyk access token, Now, let’s create the Terraform Cloud access token.
+Great, you have created and safely stored your newly created Snyk access token.